EIS-Bonn/Squerall-GUI/README.md

 2. Mappings are saved in: `conf/mappings.ttl`
 3. Query is saved in `conf/query.sparql`

-You can change the path to these files in the `cong/application.conf`.
+You can change the path to these files in `cong/application.conf`.

 For more information, refer to the paper here: ["Teach me to fish" Querying Semantic Data Lakes](https://www.researchgate.net/publication/322526357_%27Teach_me_to_fish%27_Querying_Semantic_Data_Lakes)